soofstad/react-oauth2-pkce/README.md

 First of all, you should handle any errors the library throws.
 Usually, hinting at the user reload the page is enough.

 Some known causes for this is that instead of logging in at the auth provider, the user "Registers" or "Reset password" or something similar instead.
-Any such functions should be handled outside of this library, with separate buttons/links than the Login-button.
+Any such functions should be handled outside of this library, with separate buttons/links than the "Log in" button.

 ### After redirect back from auth provider with `?code`, no token request is made